mautic/developer-documentation-new/docs/themes/legacy.rst

 Button
 """"""
-Inserts a HTML button.
-User can define text, URL as well as padding, size and position.
+Inserts an HTML button.
+You can define text, URL as well as padding, size and position.

 Text
 """"